yehia67/documentation/node-software/0.1/chronicle/how-to-guides/get-started.md

 ## Step 2.
 Compile Chronicle

-1. Install the required dependencies
+1. Install the dependencies

     ```bash
     mix deps.get
     ```

-2. Generate the phoenix secret and then copy the 64-bytes secret string
+2. Generate the phoenix secret and copy it to the clipboard

-    ```
+    ```bash
     mix phx.gen.secret
     ```

 3. Compile the project

-    ```
+    ```bash
     mix deps.compile
     mix compile
     ```